 A specific subgroup of TMDs are Vanadium-based dichalcogenides, VX$_2$ with X=S, Se and Te~\cite{8,9,10,11,12,Chhowalla2013,Feng2011,Zhang2013}.
 Two different polymorphs of VX$_{2}$ materials are currently known, i.e. the trigonal prismatic crystallographic structure (shortly referred to in the following as the H phase) and the octahedral structure (referred to as the T phase)~\cite{Chhowalla2013,Feng2011,Zhang2013}.
 An individual monolayer of these materials consists of a hexagonal atomic plane of Vanadium atoms, sandwiched between two chalcogen (X) atomic planes.
 In-plane positions of the chalcogen atoms in these two planes are the same (one on the other) in the T phase but these planes are rotated by some angle in the H phase.
 Experimental and theoretical studies reveal a metal-insulator transition~\cite{9} when reducing thickness of VSe$\textsubscript{2}$ layers down to a 2D monolayer.
 It turn, the intrinsic ferromagnetism in the VSe$\textsubscript{2}$ monolayers has been reported in a number of experimental as well as theoretical works (see e.g. \cite{9,10,11}).

 Individual monolayers of TMDs are usually ferromagnetic with the magnetization oriented in the layer plane, though systems with magnetization normal to the plane can also occur.
-Moreover, also antiferromagnetically arranged monolayers are possible as well.
+Moreover, antiferromagnetically arranged monolayers are possible as well.
 Of particular interest seem to be the bilayer structures, especially those with ferromagnetic monolayers coupled antiferromagnetically due to interlayer exchange coupling.
 This is because such bilayers in an external magnetic filed may be considered as natural atomically thin spin valves~\cite{jafariJMMM}, and may be a fundamental building blocks of two dimensional spintronics.